alexewerlof/go-big-factorial/README.md

 ## How does it work?

-You run it like a CLI and give it a number larger than 2 like this:
+You run the CLI and give it a number larger than 2 like this:

 ```bash
 go run .
 100